 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Nov 20, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 01, 2020.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If you’re looking for your first credit card or want to add another one to your wallet, don’t sleep on credit union credit cards.
 When you compare what credit unions have to offer versus big banks, you might find better options for your wallet and spending habits at a credit union.
 One of the ways credit unions pass their profits back to consumers is via lower interest rates on credit cards, which can benefit cardholders who tend to carry a balance.

 In this roundup, we selected six credit union cards that met these requirements: